 Fees are $8 per participant, and if you want to keep your creation it's $5 for clay (clay fee includes firing and glazing).
 Children must be accompanied by an adult.
 Clay pieces take up to three weeks to be finished; you will not take it home the day of the drop-in.
 Spaces are limited.
 First-come, first-served.
 Drop-in passes are available for purchase 30 minutes prior to the start of the session.

 Join other basketball junkies for friendly, recreational, adult pick-up basketball (ages 18+).
 Now offered at two locations:

-Exception dates: April 21; May 2, 4 and 19; and June 30.
+Exception dates: August 4.
 This schedule is subject to change and capacity restrictions may apply.

 Just $4 (including taxes) per player, per visit.
+Or, buy a 10-visit pass for $36.27.
 Non-instructional and unsupervised, children and youth are not permitted in the gym.
 Please bring your own basketball and wear non-marking shoes.

 Get a great workout and have fun with your kids, playing basketball together!
 Just $4 per person, pay-as-you-play family basketball is offered in the single gym at Queen Elizabeth Park Community and Cultural Centre on Sundays between 10:30 a.m. and noon.
 This session runs until June 15.

 Now offered at River Oaks Community Centre!
 Join us for Drop-in Family Basketball Fridays, 6-8 p.m., and Sundays, 3-5 p.m.